kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 Another theme will come from **sandpiles and 2-adic phenomena**.
 We will discuss an unexpected connection with **Chebyshev polynomials and their arithmetic**, including divisibility and congruence phenomena, 2-adic properties, and related questions in elementary number theory.
 An introductory talk on Chebyshev polynomials and their number-theoretic aspects would therefore fit very naturally into the programme.

 Abdul Quadir will talk about the limits of **Directed Abelian Sandpiles on Cylinder**.
 Guillaume Tahar will establish an important partial result concerning the asymptotic part of the **conjecture about line arrangements** decomposing the real projective plane into triangles (they form a particularly rigid class of objects in combinatorial geometry).
-Also he will speak about the **residual map** associating to each meromorphic differential on a Riemann surface the configuration of its residues at the poles; singular behavior occurs along an arrangement of complex hyperplanes whose topological and combinatorial properties remain largely mysterious.
+He will also speak about the **residual map** associating to each meromorphic differential on a Riemann surface the configuration of its residues at the poles; singular behavior occurs along an arrangement of complex hyperplanes whose topological and combinatorial properties remain largely mysterious.

 Most importantly, talks do **not** have to present finished work.
 Introductions to a subject, work in progress, computations, conjectures, open problems, incomplete arguments, and ideas that one would like to discuss with other participants are all particularly welcome.

 Talks and discussions will be announced on this page as they are scheduled.
 The programme will therefore evolve throughout September.

-**Students are very welcome.** If you know students or colleagues who might be interested in attending some of the talks or discussions, please send them this page (and I can add them to the corresponding wechat group).
+**Students are very welcome.** If you know students or colleagues who might be interested in attending some of the talks or discussions, please send them this page (and I can add them to the corresponding WeChat group).

 </details>

 ---